Tobey-Jinc/obsidian-smart-mentions/README.md

 ### Style Settings Support
 This plugin supports the (Style Settings)[https://github.com/mgmeyers/obsidian-style-settings] plugin.
 The maximum width of the mentions block can be changed with this plugin.

+### Credits
+A portion of the (Auto MOC)[https://github.com/dalcantara7/obsidian-auto-moc] is used.
+See main.ts for more.